 Prior to working at LAWA, Morales had several high profile positions in Los Angeles including having served as liaison to the Port of Los Angeles for Los Angeles Councilmember Joe Buscaino’s office where her portfolio focused on planning and transportation policy.
 Additionally, Morales worked for Los Angeles City Council President Herb Wesson and Councilmember Eric Garcetti.
 A campaign veteran, Morales has worked and volunteered on several successful local and statewide efforts including Los Angeles Mayor Eric Garcetti’s successful mayoral bid in 2013 as well as US Senator Barbara Boxer’s successful reelection campaign in 2010.

 Morales holds degrees in Urban Planning from the University of Southern California and bachelor’s degree from University of San Francisco in Architecture.

-Karina Garza brings a diverse background and expertise to M Strategic Communications.
-She actively supports the firm and its clients in event planning, client and partner coordination and client outreach activities.
+Alexander Hammond brings a diverse background and expertise to M Strategic Communications.
+He actively supports the firm and its clients in event planning, client and partner coordination, client outreach activities, and property management.

 Hammond brings to the table years of experience working with M Strategic’s team and clients.
 Here he previously held roles as an Associate and as an Intern.

 A native Angeleno, he previously worked at Propper Daley, a social impact agency, where he developed partnerships with organizations and assisted with all public relations and external communications efforts.
 Prior to that, Hammond gained industry experience working on the lot at NBCUniversal’s Studio Operations Department.
 While at NBCU, he supported the external marketing of the studio’s facilities, collaborated with production teams on filming projects, and developed company newsletters boosting internal communications.

 Hammond graduated from Loyola Marymount University with a Bachelor of Arts Degree in English.